Overview

 Application Setup and Configuration

-The Dataminr Pulse Alerts Engine App leverages the Feed Deployer to create a Source for data ingestion from Dataminr Pulse in an Organization and to configure the corresponding Service’s ingestion and authentication parameters.
-After you install the Dataminr Pulse Alerts Engine App on your ThreatConnect instance, you can deploy it to any Organization.
-It must be deployed separately for each Organization in which you want to create a Source for data ingestion and a corresponding Service.
+The Dataminr Pulse Alerts Engine app leverages the Feed Deployer to create a Source for data ingestion from Dataminr Pulse in an Organization and to configure the corresponding service’s ingestion and authentication parameters.
+After you install the Dataminr Pulse Alerts Engine app on your ThreatConnect instance, you can deploy it to any Organization.
+It must be deployed separately for each Organization in which you want to create a Source for data ingestion and a corresponding service.

 Install the Dataminr Pulse Alerts Engine App

-Follow these steps to install the Dataminr Pulse Alerts Engine App on your ThreatConnect instance:
+Follow these steps to install the Dataminr Pulse Alerts Engine app on your ThreatConnect instance:

 - Log into ThreatConnect with a System Administrator account.